danieltjw/aifutures/README.md

 Narrow AI under human control may exacerbate extreme inequality in the short term and may lead to increased social unrest.

 Independent Friendly AGI will be significantly more productive that even the 'richest' persons or corporations will considered 'poor' in comparison.
+The 'poorest' will live lives of unimaginable high standards of living compared to today.

-Human inequality will likely dissipate with AGI.
+Human inequality will likely dissipate with friendly AGI.

 Given how powerful an AGI will become, it will likely try to align us to its values.
 A friendly AGI, for example, may result in unprecedented levels of autonomy and well-being of humans.